tostenzel/mcmot-transformer/TRAIN_BASELINE.md

        ```

     4. Create a `CrowdHuman/train_val` directory and merge or symlink the `train` and `val` image folders.
-    5. Copy the contents of `annotation_traind.odgt` and `annotation-vald.odgt` into a file named `train_val.json`.
+    5. Copy the contents of `annotation_train.odgt` and `annotation-val.odgt` into a file named `train_val.json`.
 A Json viewer helps you avoiding formatting issues when copying.
     4. Run `python src/generate_coco_from_crowdhuman.py`
     5. The final folder structure should resemble this:
         ~~~